neRok00/oriental/README.md

     > an_animal = db.get('Animal', 0)
     > an_animal.eats.query
     "select expand(out(Eats)) from {0}"
-**This is one of those times where I don't know if this was a feature worth implementing, but I did anyway.*

 ### Engine ###

 When finished, should work much like the SQLAlchemy Engine, and handle connection pooling and things like that.

-The Engine can be created with or without a Schema *(again, might be one of those bad design ideas)*.
+The Engine can be created with or without a Schema *[again, might be one of those bad design ideas]*.

 The Engine was designed with web apps in mind, so can be easily included in things like Pyramid (much like SQLAlchemy).
 Here we will create one during Pyramid config, and with the schema we created earlier.